JakubMorawa/JakubMorawa/README.md

 ## Hi, I'm Jakub Morawa!👋
-I am a developer who is striving to improve their coding skills.
-I have worked on projects that include web development, JavaScript, Python, and data-driven tools.
-I want to create projects that show off data, simulations, and coding structures.
+I’m a developer constantly striving to improve my coding skills.
+I’ve worked on projects in web development, Java, Python, and data-driven tools, and I enjoy creating projects that highlight data visualization, simulations, and mathematical problem-solving.
+My goal is to build practical, interactive projects that both challenge me and showcase what I can do.

 ## Projects I've Worked On
 <ul>